Jirigesi/Jirigesi.github.io/index.md

 <br />

-Dr. Jiri Gesi is an **Applied Scientist** with a focus on enhancing the search experience by leveraging Artificial Intelligence (AI) techniques at **Amazon Search**.
-At the core of my work is the innovative use of state-of-the-art AI techniques to deeply understand customer shopping intentions.
-My goal is to deliver an unparalleled search experience that not only understands but anticipates the needs of each customer.
-By harnessing AI, I aim to curate product recommendations that align with individual preferences, search history, and multiple objectives like price, quality, shipping distance, and delivery time.
+Dr. Jiri Gesi is an **Applied Scientist** specializing in developing Foundation models for Amazon Store at **Amazon Search**.
+My work focuses on leveraging advanced AI techniques to pre-train and fine-tune Large Language Models (LLMs) to encode customer behaviors and products.
+This allows us to fully harness the potential of LLMs to build improved retrieval and ranking models for both organic and advertisement rankings.

 <br />